zhukovgreen/zhukovgreen/docs/index.md

 But one of my favorite which is small but very powerful is
 <https://github.com/zhukovgreen/friendly-sequences>.
 This is type-safe library
 for functions chaining.

-Within Paylocity apart I built many interesting frameworks for the data quality systems, feature store and declarative schema evolution, new CI/CD system, IaC based frameworks and many other interesting and useful projects.

 # My talks